Canon SX420 vs Leica M9

 It is notable that the SX420 offers wifi support, while the M9 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the M9 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the SX420 and the M9 have been discontinued, but can regularly be found used on eBay.
+The M9 was replaced by the Leica M Typ 240, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.